Civil Process FAQ

 • Check not properly completed.

-According to Florida Rules of Procedure and State Statute you cannot count the date of service or weekends and holidays in the 24-hour time calculation.
+According to Florida Rules of Procedure and State Statute you cannot count the weekends and holidays in the 24-hour time calculation.
 The Sheriff’s Office does not serve on weekends or legal holidays.
 If the Deputy is having difficultly contacting you, this will delay the process.

 You should contact the Sheriff’s Office within the county and state where the person or business reside so they can be served.
 The Clerk’s office within that county may also be able to assist you.